CyberVein-official/AuctionSmartContract/README.md

 We will have a simple public auction contract.
 You can use this as a reference to create more types of auction models and produce more auction smart contracts, making our CROSS more interesting and interactive!

-## CROSSAuctionSmartContract:

-We will have a simple public auction contract.
-You can use this as a reference to create more types of auction models and produce more auction smart contracts, making our CROSS more interesting and interactive!

 ```
 - Guide to the auction
 - Solidity code and relevant documentation